Escape-Technologies/graphman/README.md

 _Note that deno will ask for network and file-system permissions as it's runtime is secure by default_

+The relases are mirrored at https://deno.land/x/graphman@VERSION, you can use previous versions if needed.

 ### CLI Options
 - Custom output filename: `--out=FILNAME`